LucaMalavolta/PyORBIT/docs/prepare_datasets.md

 ## Dealing with several datasets of the same type

-If you are dealing with observation of the same type from different sources (for example, RVs taken with different instruments) you can follow two roads:
+If you are dealing with observations of the same type from different sources (for example, RVs taken with different instruments) you can follow two roads:

-1) Put togheter everything in a single file, taking care of setting the jitter and offset flag properly
+1) Put everything together in a single file, taking care of setting the jitter and offset flag properly
 2) Write a file for each dataset

-Many codes expects you to follow the forst road. `PyORBIT` can work with both, although in some cases you *have* to use different files when different models must be employed (for example, photometric transit observed with different instruments thus requirind different limb darkening parameters).
-In general, my advice is to use a file for each dataset because it will make the configuration file more self-esplicative and in the long term it will make your life much easier - excepcially when you are looking back at the analysis after some time!
+Many codes expect you to follow the first road. `PyORBIT` can work with both, although in some cases you *have* to use different files when different models must be employed (for example, photometric transit observed with different instruments thus requiring different limb darkening parameters).
+In general, my advice is to use a file for each dataset because it will make the configuration file more self-explicative and in the long term it will make your life much easier - especially when you are looking back at the analysis after some time!

 ## Exceptions to standard formatting

 ### Central transit times

 For central time of transit (`Tcent`) file data, required by TTV analysis, the structure is slightly different.
-The first column identify the number of the transit (to keep into account missing T0s).
+The first column identifies the number of the transit (to keep into account missing T0s).
 This number will help in identifying missing transits (but honestly I don't remember right now what happens if you start from a random number...)

 ```
   0   2454959.70736   0.00145   0   -1   -1